iree-org/iree/build_tools/buildkite/README.md

 Pipelines that are allowed to run steps on trusted agents that have elevated privileges.
 This is enforced by a pre-bootstrap hook deployed to these agents.
+These agents should only run using configurations coming from trusted sources, which right now means only commits that have been checked into the main IREE repository.

 ### Untrusted

 Pipelines that are only allowed to run steps on untrusted agents.
-The only risk posed by access to these agents must be
+The only risk posed by access to these agents must be an ability to use their compute and that of other untrusted agents and write to resources (including caches) used only by other untrusted agents.
+They should not have access to any sensitive data or the ability to delete or corrupt unrecoverable artifacts.
+We should be able to turn down all untrusted agents with the only consequence being a temporary delay in presubmit builds.

 ### Fragment